Coronavirus digest: Austria becomes first EU country to pass vaccine mandate | DW | 20.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-They're not going to be happy: All adults in Austria will have to be vaccinated from February or pay hefty fines
+They're not going to be happy: Some people took to the street to protest the Austrian vaccine mandate

 Austria's parliament on Thursday passed a vaccine mandate that will require all adults in the country to get vaccinated against COVID-19 beginning in February.
-Austria has thus become the first EU country to pass a vaccine mandate, despite tens of thousands of angry citizens continuing to protest such measures in Austria and across Europe.
+The move makes Austria the first EU country to pass a vaccine mandate, despite tens of thousands of angry citizens continuing to protest such measures in Austria and across Europe.

-Herbert Kickl, leader of the far-right Freedom Party of Austria (FPÖ) — which has also sought to win voters from the anti-vaxxer scene — railed against the law Thursday during parliamentary debate, claiming it "paves the way to totalitarianism in Austria."
-Kickl vowed that he would continue to personally refuse vaccination in defiance of the new law.
+Herbert Kickl, leader of the far-right Freedom Party of Austria (FPÖ) — which has also sought to win voters from those skeptical of coronavirus vaccines — railed against the law Thursday during the parliamentary debate, claiming it "paves the way to totalitarianism in Austria."
+Kickl vowed that he would continue to personally refuse vaccination.

 On Wednesday, the Austrian government announced it would set up "security zones" around health facilities and vaccination centers and that police would turn away anyone "causing trouble," including demonstrators.

-Austria, which has a population of around nine million, has seen almost 14,000 COVID-related deaths and 1.5 million infections since the coronavirus pandemic began.
+Austria, which has a population of around 9 million, has seen almost 14,000 COVID-related deaths and 1.5 million infections since the coronavirus pandemic began.
 Roughly 70% of the population is fully vaccinated.

 Austria now joins Ecuador, Tajikistan, Turkmenistan, Indonesia and Micronesia as among the only countries in the world to have passed vaccine mandates.